Rajeshwaran-raj/Python-Basic-App/README.md

-# In-memory Django CRUD API
+# In-memory Django CRUD API (No DB / No Migrations)

 Python 3.11
 Django 4.2 (any 4.2.x)

-This is a minimal backend-only Django project that exposes simple CRUD operations over an in-memory store (a Python dict). **No database writes** are used for the CRUD — data resets every time you restart the server.
+This is a minimal backend-only Django project that exposes simple CRUD operations over an in-memory store (a Python dict). **No database is used** and you **do not need to run any migrations**.

+Everything is kept in memory and resets whenever you restart the server.

 ## 1. Setup